ronithailo/hailo-rpi5-examples/community_projects/temaplate_example/README.md

 [![Watch the demo on YouTube](https://img.youtube.com/vi/XXizBHtCLew/0.jpg)](https://youtu.be/XXizBHtCLew)

 ## Versions
-Add the versions that you tested the examples on
+Add the versions that you tested the examples on.

 ## Setup Instructions
 How to install dependencies and run the project - for example: